qiulimao/pyspider/docs/Deployment.md

 Deployment
 ===========

-Since pyspider has various components, you can just run `pyspider` to start a standalone and third service free instance.
+Since weblocust has various components, you can just run `weblocust` to start a standalone and third service free instance.
 Or using MySQL or MongoDB and RabbitMQ to deploy a distributed crawl cluster.

-To deploy pyspider in product environment, running component in each process and store data in database service is more reliable and flexible.
+To deploy weblocust in product environment, running component in each process and store data in database service is more reliable and flexible.

 Installation
 ------------

-To deploy pyspider components in each single processes, you need at least one database service. pyspider now supports [MySQL](http://www.mysql.com/), [MongoDB](http://www.mongodb.org/) and [PostgreSQL](http://www.postgresql.org/).
+To deploy weblocust components in each single processes, you need at least one database service. weblocust now supports [MySQL](http://www.mysql.com/), [MongoDB](http://www.mongodb.org/) and [PostgreSQL](http://www.postgresql.org/).
 You can choose one of them.

 And you need a message queue service to connect the components together.
 You can use [RabbitMQ](http://www.rabbitmq.com/), [Beanstalk](http://kr.github.io/beanstalkd/) or [Redis](http://redis.io/) as message queue.

-`pip install --allow-all-external pyspider[all]`
+`pip install --allow-all-external weblocust[all]`

-> Even if you had install pyspider using `pip` before.
-Install with `pyspider[all]` is necessary to install the requirements for MySQL/MongoDB/RabbitMQ.
+> Even if you had install weblocust using `pip` before.
+Install with `weblocust[all]` is necessary to install the requirements for MySQL/MongoDB/RabbitMQ.

 if you are using Ubuntu, try:
 ```